johnjosephhorton/johnjosephhorton.github.io/papers/designing-incentives-for-inexpert-raters/index.md

 **Published:** [Proceedings of the ACM 2011 Conference on Computer Supported Cooperative Work: 275-284 (2011)](https://doi.org/10.1145/1958824.1958865)

 **Last updated:** 2011-03-19

+## Summary

+The emergence of online labor markets makes it far easier to use individual human raters to evaluate materials for data collection and analysis in the social sciences.
+In this paper, we report the results of an experiment — conducted in an online labor market — that measured the effectiveness of a collection of social and financial incentive schemes for motivating workers to conduct a qualitative, content analysis task.
+Overall, workers performed better than chance, but results varied considerably depending on task difficulty.
+We find that treatment conditions which asked workers to prospectively think about the responses of their peers — when combined with financial incentives — produced more accurate performance.
+Other treatments generally had weak effects on quality.
+Workers in India performed significantly worse than US workers, regardless of treatment group.

 ## Paper links